 Dog Bite Attorney Negotiations

 Once the “demand package” is sent to the claims adjuster, it will be reviewed and typically an offer will be made within 30 days on average.
-The amount of the offer will usually be a low amount, especially if you are handling the claim by yourself.
-Even if a dog bite lawyer has been hired to make the claim, the initial offer from the insurance company is never the amount that the case will end up settling for.
+The amount of the offer will initially be low, especially if you are handling the claim by yourself.
+Even if a lawyer has been hired to make the claim, the initial offer from the insurance company is never the amount that the case will end up settling for.
 This is especially true if the claim is a valuable one.
-Insurance companies do not easily part with their money, and oftentimes make us jump through hoops to get it – meaning a dog bite lawsuit and lengthy negotiations.
-The insurance companies always hope that the Pennsylvania dog bite attorney is scared of taking the case to trial and that such attorneys will settle for less.
-That will not happen with Philadelphia dog bite lawyer Jeffrey H. Penneys, Esq.
+Insurance companies do not easily part with their money, and often times make us jump through hoops to get it – meaning a dog bite lawsuit and lengthy negotiations.
+The insurance companies always hope that the attorney is scared of taking the case to trial and that such attorneys will settle for less.
+That will not happen with Jeffrey H. Penneys, Esq.
 I negotiate hard, and if the offer is unfair, I will sue and go to trial if they maintain their unfair stance.